-Would you believe that more than half of your home’s energy costs are needed for your heating and cooling?
-That’s why it’s essential to secure an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.

-In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save consumers money and stimulate sustainability.
+In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save homeowners money and encourage sustainability.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
-Learn how these furnaces can help you save on energy bills now.
+Learn how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces